fcgdam/TTGO_LoRa32/README.md

 The following examples are on this repository:

-## TTN ABP
+## TTN ABP (TTN_TTGOLora32 folder)

 This code uses the Lora chip to connect to the Things Network, using ABP to join the network.

-## TTN OTAA
+## TTN OTAA (TTN_TTGOLora32_OTAA folder)

 This code also connects to TheThingsNetwork, but this time using Over The Air Activation.

 ## TTN NodeRed

-The TTN Node rede folder contains a node-red flow that using thei Node-Red TTN node, receives data from the above examples, and sends back information regarding the receive uplink rssi to the nodes.
+The TTN Node red folder contains a node-red flow that by using the Node-Red TTN node, receives data from the above examples (either ABP or OTAA), and sends back information to the node regarding the signal uplink rssi strenght for that message.
-The TTGO board then displays the receiveid data on the OLED.
+If the TTGO board is range of a gateway with downlink capacity (all of them, except a few single channel gateways), then the board displays the received data (which is the signal strenght) on the OLED.

-## BLEBridge
+## BLEBridge (TTN_TTGOLora32_BLEBridge folder)

 The BLE Bridge is a simple example of bridging data from the BLE transceiver to the TheThingsNetwork Lorawan.

-# WiFi Scanner - Arduino
+# WiFi Scanner

-Simple Wifi scanner that shows found networks on the Oled.
+Simple Wifi scanner that shows found WIFI networks on the Oled.